flame Compare Deals and save hundreds of pounds Sim Only Deals Phone Deals

 Who offers VoLTE in the UK and how do I get it?

-All the major UK operators offer VoLTE along with a few MVNOs (mobile virtual network operators).
+All the major UK operators offer VoLTE, as do most MVNOs (mobile virtual network operators).

 In order to take advantage of VoLTE you need to ensure your phone is compatible and that coverage is available (though VoLTE works in most of the same places as 4G), so we recommend checking on the links provided to make sure you will be able to take advantage of VoLTE (4G Calling).